operaton/documentation/docs/documentation/user-guide/spring-boot-integration/develop-and-test.md

 @SpringBootTest(
   // other parameters
   properties = {
-    "camunda.bpm.process-engine-name=foo",
+    "operaton.bpm.process-engine-name=foo",
     // this is only needed if a SpringBootProcessApplication
     // is used for the test
-    "camunda.bpm.generate-unique-process-application-name=true",
+    "operaton.bpm.generate-unique-process-application-name=true",
     "spring.datasource.generate-unique-name=true",
     // additional properties
   }
 )
 ```
-Here, the `camunda.bpm.process-engine-name=foo` will set (a unique name) "foo" as the Process Engine name.
+Here, the `operaton.bpm.process-engine-name=foo` will set (a unique name) "foo" as the Process Engine name.

 ### Operaton Assertions